the-crypt-keeper/tldw/README.md

 - **Requirements**
   - Python3
   - ffmpeg
+  - pandoc (for epub to markdown conversion) - https://pandoc.org/installing.html
+    - `pandoc -f epub -t markdown -o output.md input.epub` -> Can then import/ingest the markdown file into the DB.
+    - If done from the CLI using the `--ingest_text_file` flag, you can specify the title and author of the book, as well as any additional keywords you'd like to tag it with. (if not a regex will attempt to identify it)
+    - Or just do it through the GUI, drag and drop the file into the UI, set the Title, Author, and any keywords and hit `Import Data`.
   - GPU Drivers/CUDA drivers or CPU-only PyTorch installation for ML processing
     - Apparently there is a ROCm version of PyTorch.
       - MS Pytorch: https://learn.microsoft.com/en-us/windows/ai/directml/pytorch-windows -> `pip install torch-directml`